Scapegoating - Singling out one child, employee or member of a group of peers for unmerited negative treatment or blame.

 A boss who denies access or time and attention to one employee while giving extensive access to others.

 Children who grow up as the scapegoat in a family are likely to develop trust issues, resentment and low self-esteem.
 Children often blame themselves for such treatment and look for rationalizations for the way they are treated.
 They may begin to feel worthless, ugly, stupid or incompetent.
-They may struggle academically and avoid opportunities which are deemed competitive.
-Adult children who have been scapegoated may struggle with explosive anger, pessimism and resentment in relationships, employment, and peer friendships.
+They may struggle academically and avoid competitive situations or opportunities.
+Adult children who have been scapegoated may struggle with explosive anger, pessimism and resentment in relationships, employment, and friendships.

 Some children who are victims of scapegoating may try to prove their worth by becoming over-achievers, often to the detriment of their own aspirations and interests in life.

-Children who are victims of parental scapegoating often seek validation outside of the home and are somewhat vulnerable to predatory groups and individuals who seek to take advantage of them.
-Religious cults, criminal gangs, terrorist organizations and thieves and violent or sexual predators often lure their victims by initially offering validation to people who have low self-worth.
+Children who are victims of parental scapegoating often seek validation outside of the home can be vulnerable to predatory groups and individuals who seek to take advantage of them.
+Religious cults, criminal gangs, terrorist organizations, thieves and violent or sexual predators often lure their victims by initially offering validation to people who have low self-worth.

 Don’t accept scapegoating as normal or allow it just to “go with the flow”.

-Don't persecute someone else who is being scapegoated.
-That is participating in the abuse.
+Don’t persecute someone else who is being scapegoated.
+That is participating in abuse.